-When we discuss about Indian Drama written in English, the great luminary who stands at its centre-stage is none other than Mahesh Dattani.
+When we discuss Indian Drama written in English, the great luminary who stands at its center stage is Mahesh Dattani.
 As one of the doyens of the Indian Drama in English, he has been whetting the research appetite of many a scholar like me.
-He belongs to the tradition of those Indian playwrights who expressed their views on human life relating to numerous social, political and cultural evils and maladies.
-In this regard, this paper is an attempt to critically look at the Dattanian aestheticization of communal violence demystified in his plays "Final Solutions and "Where did I leave my purdah".
-Despite his focus on communal violence, along with its luridities, Dattani has never been a dysthymiac.
-In the contrary, he has been a staunch crusader of communal harmony, communal amity, and holistic growth of humanity.
-That is why, it is more logical to call him an integrationist with unclouded harmonious vision.
-Essentially, this paper aims to show how in his plays like "Final Solutions" and "Where did I leave my purdah?", Dattani has chanted the "mantra" of peaceful coexistence, even in the midst of the drone made by the vultures of communal violence.
+He belongs to the tradition of those Indian playwrights who expressed their views on human life relating to numerous social, political, and cultural evils and disorders.
+In this regard, this paper attempts to look at the Dattanian aestheticization of communal violence critically demystified in his plays "Final Solutions and "Where did I leave my purdah."Despite his focus on collective violence and its fluidities, Dattani has never been a dysthymic.
+On the contrary; he has been a staunch crusader of communal harmony, communal amity, and holistic growth of humanity.
+That is why it is more logical to call him an integrationist with an unclouded harmonious vision.
+Essentially, this paper aims to show howin his plays like "Final Solutions" and "Where did I leave my purdah?", Dattani has chanted the "mantra" of peaceful coexistence, even in the drone made by the vultures of communal violence.

-Keywords: Mahesh Dattani, violence, communal violence, harmony, coexistence.
+Keywords: Mahesh Dattani, violence, communal violence, harmony, coexistence